DETAILED ACTION

 In regards to claim 12, Wang recites wherein said proximal part (conical part) is comprised of a head configured to bear against the bone material (Fig.11).

-In regards to claim 13, Wang recites wherein said section is smooth below head so as to pass bone material between said second side of said implant device (11) and said head (Fig. 2 and 7).
+In regards to claim 13, Wang recites wherein said section is smooth below said head so as to pass bone material between said second side of said implant device (11) and said head (Fig. 2 and 7).

 In regards to claim 14, Wang recites a system for performing posterior spinal arthrodesis at a facet joint.
-Specifically, Wang recites an implant device (1, Fig. 2) being comprised of an element (11) having a proximal side (side with 12) with a proximal side opening (opening on 12), a distal side opposite said proximal side (side with 12) and being closed, a first face (face furthest from 21), a second face (face closest to 21) opposite said first face, and at least one opening (13) through said first to said second faces being configured to receive in a cavity previously made at a location of the facet joint to be immobilized (The recitation of the cavity being made at a location of the facet joint is being interpreted as a recitation of intended use.
+Specifically, Wang recites an implant device (1, Fig. 2) being comprised of an element (11) having a proximal side (side with 12) with a proximal side opening (opening on 12), a distal side opposite said proximal side (side with 12) and being closed, a first face (face furthest from 21), a second face (face closest to 21) opposite said first face, and an opening (13) through said first to said second faces being configured to receive in a cavity previously made at a location of the facet joint to be immobilized (The recitation of the cavity being made at a location of the facet joint is being interpreted as a recitation of intended use.
 A recitation of the intended use of the claimed invention must result in a structural difference between the claimed invention and the prior art in order to patentably distinguish the claimed invention from the prior art.
 If the prior art structure is capable of performing the intended use, then it meets the claim.
 The implant 1 recited in wang is similar in structure as applicant’s implant and is capable of being used as a facet implant.)
 (Fig. 2-4; and Para.
 [0025]-[0027]).
-A bone graft within the at least one opening (Para.
+A bone graft received within said opening (Wang recites wherein the cavity 13 is filled with autologous bone particles.)
+(Para.
 [0028]).
-A retaining means being comprised of a transfacet screw (2) wherein the screw comprises a threaded distal part (part opposite head in Fig. 5) being positioned outward from said first face (face furthest from 21 as shown in Fig. 2and 7) and being configured to engage bone material downstream of said implant device (1) on said first face, a proximal part (conical head, Fig. 5) being positioned outward from said second face (Fig. 7) and being configured to engage bone material upstream of said material upstream of said implant device (1) on said second face, and a section (untreaded screw section Fig. 5) between said threaded distal part and said proximal part and extended to through the at least one opening (13) from said first to said second face so as to pass through said bone graft (Fig. 5 and 7; and Para.
+A retaining means being comprised of a transfacet screw (2) wherein the screw comprises a threaded distal part (part opposite head in Fig. 5) being positioned outward from said first face (face furthest from 21 as shown in Fig. 2and 7) and being configured to engage bone material downstream of said implant device (1) on said first face, said threaded distal part being positioned relative to said first face according to the bone material downstream of said implant device, a proximal part (conical head, Fig. 5) being positioned outward from said second face (Fig. 7) and being configured to engage bone material upstream of said material upstream of said implant device (1) on said second face said proximal part being positioned relative to said second face according to the bone material upstream of said implant device and said bone graft within said opening (13), and a section (untreaded screw section Fig. 5) between said threaded distal part and said proximal part and extended through both said opening (13) from said first to said second face and through said bone graft within said opening (13) (Fig. 5 and 7; and Para.
 [0026],[0028]).
 However, the reference is silent as the implant having reliefs on the first and second faces.

 Tyber recites a spinal implant system.
 Specifically in regards to claim 14, recites an implant (100) having first and second faces (116,117) and proximal and distal sides (113,114) wherein the proximal side (113) has a side opening (120/119) and the first and second faces have reliefs (112) (Fig. 1; and Para.
 [0068]-[0070]).
 It would have been obvious to one having ordinary skill in the art at the time the invention was filed to modify the first and second faces of the implant (1) of Wang to have reliefs as taught in Tyber in order to have a means to grip the superior and inferior bone portions (Para.
 [0071]).